 Students follow an individual plan of study arranged jointly by the student and an advisory committee, based on the student’s career goals as well as prior preparation.
 Candidates for the master’s degree without thesis are required to complete 30 credits of courses.
 Candidates for the master’s degree with thesis are required to complete 21 credits of courses and nine credits of thesis research, as stipulated in the Academic Regulations of this catalog.

 Master of Science without Thesis Course Requirements: PHYS 5101, 5201, 5301, 5401, 5402, and 5500 totaling 18 credits.
-The remaining 12 credits could be 5000 or higher level courses from Physics, Mathematics, Biology, Chemistry, or School of Engineering.
+The remaining 12 credits could be 5000 or higher level courses from Physics, Mathematics, Biology, Chemistry, or College of Engineering.

 Master of Science with Thesis Research Course Requirements: PHYS 5101, 5201, 5301, 5401, 5402, 5500 totaling 18 credits, and nine credits of thesis research GRAD 5950.
-The remaining three credits could be 5000 or higher level courses from Physics, Mathematics, Biology, Chemistry or School of Engineering.
+The remaining three credits could be 5000 or higher level courses from Physics, Mathematics, Biology, Chemistry or College of Engineering.

 Doctor of Philosophy in Physics Course Requirements

 PHYS 5302 and 5403.
 The rest of the credits necessary for a Ph.D. (on the Plan of Study) are determined by the student’s advisory committee.
-These credits could be 5000 or higher level courses from Physics, Mathematics, Biology, Chemistry or School of Engineering.
+These credits could be 5000 or higher level courses from Physics, Mathematics, Biology, Chemistry or College of Engineering.

 General Examination.
 Oral examination, short (~30 minutes) oral presentation on a research topic chosen in consultation between the student and their advisory committee, followed by an oral exam probing the student’s physics knowledge underlying their presentation.
 Students must satisfy the core coursework requirement before taking the Ph.D.
 General Examination (i.e. obtain a grade of B or better in four courses from the core course list).
 The general examination committee consists of the student’s three-person advisory committee, plus two other faculty members from a different research field.